Regular black hole formation in four-dimensional non-polynomial gravities

 Despite considerable effort, this problem has persisted.
 This is not to say that there have been \textit{no} cases of RBHs being obtained as solutions, but rather that no general or satisfactory mechanism has been identified.
 For example, it is popular in the literature to consider RBHs as solutions to theories that involve general relativity (GR) coupled to matter fields, such as nonlinear electrodynamics.
 This approach dates back to the 1930s with the work of Hoffmann and Infeld~\cite{Hoffmann:1937noa}, and received renewed attention in the early 2000s~\cite{Ayon-Beato:1998hmi,Ayon-Beato:2000mjt}.
 However, in these constructions the RBHs form a set of measure zero in the full solution space and the theories themselves possess a number of pathological properties~\cite{Bronnikov:2000vy,Bronnikov:2000yz,Fan:2016hvf,DeFelice:2024seu,Huang:2025uhv}.
 Importantly, constructions that obtain RBHs by coupling GR to matter fields actually contain all the singular solutions present in GR (as those solutions are recovered when the matter fields are turned off).
 Hence this is not a viable approach to RBH dynamics.

 Very recently a new approach has emerged in which RBHs arise as exact solutions to theories that include infinite towers of higher--curvature corrections to GR~\cite{Bueno:2024dgm}.
-This is a compelling mechanism, as higher-curvature corrections are predicted by most quantum gravity frameworks~\cite{tHooft:1974toh,Goroff:1985th,Zwiebach:1985uq,Gross:1986mw,Grisaru:1986vi,Sakharov:1967nyk,Endlich:2017tqa,Eichhorn:2020mte,Borissova:2022clg}.
-The approach of~\cite{Bueno:2024dgm} employs \textit{quasi--topological gravities} (QT), which were originally constructed as gravitational and holographic toy models~\cite{Oliva:2010eb,Quasi,Dehghani:2011vu,Ahmed:2017jod,Cisterna:2017umf,Bueno:2019ycr, Bueno:2022res, Moreno:2023rfl,Moreno:2023arp}.
+This is a compelling mechanism, as higher-curvature corrections are predicted by most quantum gravity frameworks~\cite{tHooft:1974toh,Goroff:1985th,Zwiebach:1985uq,Gross:1986mw,Grisaru:1986vi,Sakharov:1967nyk,Endlich:2017tqa,Eichhorn:2020mte,Borissova:2022clg}.\footnote{See \textit{e.g.} \cite{Bonanno:2000ep,Greenwood:2008ht,Saini:2014qpa,Kawai:2017txu, Harada:2025cwd} for other approaches to motivate the existence of RBHs.} The approach of~\cite{Bueno:2024dgm} employs \textit{quasi--topological gravities} (QT), which were originally constructed as gravitational and holographic toy models~\cite{Oliva:2010eb,Quasi,Dehghani:2011vu,Ahmed:2017jod,Cisterna:2017umf,Bueno:2019ycr, Bueno:2022res, Moreno:2023rfl,Moreno:2023arp}.
 While QT theories are engineered to have certain properties, such as second-order equations of motion in spherical symmetry, the resulting actions are not fine tuned in the space of theories.
 QT theories form a basis for the gravitational effective action in vacuum.
 Hence, the most general perturbative corrections to GR can be mapped to this class of theories~\cite{Bueno:2019ltp, Bueno:2019ycr, Bueno:2024dgm,Aguayo:2025xfi}.